digitalbazaar/rdf-canonize/README.md

   // ...
 };

-// canonize a data set with a particular algorithm with callback canonize.canonize(dataset, {algorithm: 'URDNA2015'}, function(err, canonical) {
-  // ...
-});

 // canonize a data set with a particular algorithm with async/await const canonical = await canonize.canonize(dataset, {algorithm: 'URDNA2015'});

-// canonize a data set with a particular algorithm with callback
+// canonize a data set with a particular algorithm and force use of the
-// force use of the native implementation canonize.canonize(dataset, {
+// native implementation
+const canonical = await canonize.canonize(dataset, {
   algorithm: 'URDNA2015',
   useNative: true
-  }, function(err, canonical) {
-  // ...
 });
 ```